 Maximum penalty: 10 penalty units.

-(1) Where an inspector believes, on reasonable grounds, that a person is carrying out or is about to carry out, within a licence area, an activity that is damaging or is likely to damage any pipeline or any apparatus or works, the inspector may, by notice in writing served on the person, prohibit the person from carrying out the activity.(2) A notice served pursuant to subsection (1) shall cease to have effect after the expiration of 14 days from the date on which it was issued unless within that period the Director-General has, pursuant to subsection (3):(a) confirmed or varied the terms of the notice, or(b) revoked the notice.(3) The Director-General may, at any time, by a further notice in writing served on the person on whom a notice has been served pursuant to subsection (1), confirm or vary the terms of, or revoke, the lastmentioned notice.(4) A person on whom a notice has been served pursuant to subsection (1) shall not carry out any activity in contravention of the terms of the notice.
+(1) Where an inspector believes, on reasonable grounds, that a person is carrying out or is about to carry out, within a licence area, an activity that is damaging or is likely to damage any pipeline or any apparatus or works, the inspector may, by notice in writing served on the person, prohibit the person from carrying out the activity.(2) A notice served pursuant to subsection (1) shall cease to have effect after the expiration of 14 days from the date on which it was issued unless within that period the Secretary has, pursuant to subsection (3):(a) confirmed or varied the terms of the notice, or(b) revoked the notice.(3) The Secretary may, at any time, by a further notice in writing served on the person on whom a notice has been served pursuant to subsection (1), confirm or vary the terms of, or revoke, the lastmentioned notice.(4) A person on whom a notice has been served pursuant to subsection (1) shall not carry out any activity in contravention of the terms of the notice.

 Maximum penalty: (subsection (4)): 40 penalty units in the case of a corporation and 20 penalty units in any other case.